 Some have said the small tablet market is no longer relevant, thanks in part to larger screen smartphones, but we disagree.
 The iPad mini 5 absolutely needs to exist and it needs to exist right now.

-Here then are our reasons why we're looking forward to an iPad mini 5 and what we hope Apple will include.
+Here then are our reasons why we're looking forward to an iPad mini 5, including some of the rumours so far and what we hope Apple will include.

 Why the iPad mini 5 is needed